-- Section 60.
-Section 7-13-2234, MCA, is amended to read: - "7-13-2234.
-Term of office.
-(1) All directors A board member, elected or appointed, shall hold office until the election and qualification or appointment and qualification of their successors the member's successor. - (2) Except as otherwise provided in this section and as required by the election days established in [section 1(a)], the term of office of directors elected under the provisions of this part and part 23 for an elected board member shall be 4 years from and after the date of their election.
-The term of office for an appointed board member shall be 6 years.
+section 119.
+Section 7-13-2234, MCA, is amended to read: "7-13-2234.
+Term of office -- election in odd-numbered years.
+(1) All directors A director, elected or appointed, shall hold office until the election and qualification or appointment and qualification of their successors the director's successor.

-- (3) Directors elected at the first regular election under this part and part 23 after July 1, 1979, shall serve as follows: - (a) In districts requiring the election of five elected directors board members, three directors of the initial board members shall serve for a term of 2 years and two for a term of 4 years. - (b) In districts requiring the election of three elected directors board members, one director initial board member shall serve for a term of 2 years and two for a term of 4 years. - (c) At their the first meeting following an initial election of board members, the directors board shall determine by lot which of them who shall serve the a 2-year term or terms less than 4 years.
+- (2) Except as otherwise provided in subsection (3), the term of office of directors elected under the provisions of this part and part 23 a director shall be 4 years from and after the date of their election. - (3) Directors elected at the first regular election under this part and part 23 after July 1, 1979, shall serve as follows: - (a) In districts requiring the election of five elected directors, three of the initial directors shall serve for a term of 2 years and two of the intial directors shall serve for a term of 4 years. - (b) In districts requiring the election of three elected directors, one director initial director shall serve for a term of 2 years and two initial directors shall serve for a term of 4 years. - (c) At their the first meeting following an initial election or appointment of directors, the directors shall determine by lot which of them who shall serve the a 2-year term or terms less than 4 years.
 Every term thereafter shall be for a period of 4 years. - or mayors or by the board of county commissioners shall be 6 years from and after the date of appointment.
-Directors Board members to be first appointed under the provisions of this part and part 23 shall be appointed within 90 days after the formation of the district. - (5) The first regular election for a district shall be held in November of the next odd-numbered year following the formation of the district."
+Directors to be first appointed under the provisions of this part and part 23 shall be appointed within 90 days after the formation of the district.

+(5) The first regular election for a district shall be held in November of the next odd-numbered year following the formation of the district."

 - "7-13-2241.
-Filing of petition of nomination.
-(1) A petition of nomination, signed by at least five electors of the district for any one candidate, may must be filed with the election administrator not earlier than 135 days or later than 75 days before the election within the time period specified in 13-10-201.
-The election administrator shall endorse on the petition the date upon which the petition was presented. - (2) If the district lies in more than one county, the petition for nomination must be presented to the election administrator whose county contains the largest percentage of the territory of the district and the election administrator shall fulfill all duties assigned to election administrators in elections under part 23 and this part. - (3) If the petition conforms to this section, the election administrator shall place the name of the petitioner on the ballot as a candidate for director of the district."
+Filing of petition Petition of nomination.
+(1) A petition of nomination, signed by at least five electors of the district for any one candidate, may must be filed with the election administrator not earlier than 135 days or later than 75 days before the election within the time period specified in [section 2].
+The election administrator shall endorse on the petition the date upon on which the petition was presented. - (2) If the district lies in more than one county, the petition for nomination must be presented to the election administrator whose county contains the largest percentage of the territory of highest number of qualified electors in the district and the election administrator shall fulfill all duties assigned to election administrators in elections conduct the elections provided for under part 23 and this part. - (3) If the petition of nomination conforms to this section, the election administrator shall place the name of the petitioner on the ballot as a candidate for director of the district. - (4) The county clerk shall retain in the clerk's office for a period of 2 years all petitions of nomination filed under this section."